-As you can see, there are significant tax advantages of moving your company car fleet to electric vehicles, but that’s not all.
-There are some other advantages of switching.
+As you can see, there are significant tax advantages of moving your company car fleet to electric vehicles, but beyond those there are other advantages to switching.

-Firstly, electricity, unlike petrol and diesel, is not classed as a ‘fuel’.
-There is no need to levy any employee fuel benefits, and consequently, there’s no Class 1A NI charge for the employer.
+Electricity, unlike petrol and diesel, is not classed as a ‘fuel’.
+There’s no need to levy any employee fuel benefits, and consequently, there’s no Class 1A NI charge for the employer.

-To illustrate, an employee who travels 5,000 business miles in their fully electric company car during a year can make a mileage claim for the £200, free from any tax or national insurance contributions.
+To illustrate, an employee who travels 5,000 business miles in their fully electric company car during a year can make a mileage claim for £500, free from any tax or National Insurance Contributions.

 What about providing charging points?

 Suppose employees work from home or are based at a location away from the company’s main site.
 In that case, employers can choose to pay for the installation of charging points at the home of the employee.
-Again, this is not treated as a benefit-in-kind, and there are no additional costs over and above what it cost to fit the charging point.
+Again, this is not treated as a Benefit-in-Kind, and there are no additional costs over and above what it costs to fit the charging point.

 This tax exemption does not apply if the employer reimburses the costs of charging the employee’s vehicle away from the workplace, such as at a motorway service station.

 How should companies account for electric company cars?